 - Industry: Technology, Data Centers

-SoftBank agreed to acquire DigitalBridge for about $4 billion.
-The transaction is expected to close in the first half of 2026, subject to regulatory approvals and customary conditions.
-The deal positions SoftBank to expand its role in the data center ecosystem as demand for AI compute and connectivity continues to accelerate.
+SoftBank has agreed to acquire DigitalBridge at a valuation of about $4 billion.
+This acquisition deal is expected to be completed in the first half of 2026, subject to the satisfaction of some customary conditions.
+This acquisition deal would provide SoftBank access to the data centers sector, which would benefit from the increased demand for AI compute and connectivity services.

 7. Sanofi’s Acquisition of Dynavax Technologies